 Clarke is an active Yellow Ribbon Program participant.
 Post 9/11 (Chapter 33) students with 100% eligibility who have a residual balance after VA benefits are applied may qualify for Yellow Ribbon assistance.
 Under the Yellow Ribbon program, tuition and fee balances may be further reduced through matching funds from Clarke and from the VA.
-Eligible veterans and dependents may contact the Dean of Adult and Graduate Studies for more information.
+Eligible veterans and dependents may contact the financial aid office for more information.